Crimson: Etymology

+Connotations

+Crimson is sometimes used to describe the color of blood.
+Crimson sometimes described the color of blushing, though brighter reds such as scarlet may also be used in this context.

+In descriptive writing, crimson is sometimes used to emphasize the color red in a more intense usage and invoke a stronger emotional connotation.
+The color can be used negatively to describe anger or malice.
+It may alternatively be associated with style or class, especially in the context of fashion or interior design.

 Dyes

 Carmine dyes, which give crimson and related red and purple colors, are based on an aluminium and calcium salt of carminic acid.
 Carmine lake is an aluminium or aluminium-tin lake of cochineal extract, and crimson lake is prepared by striking down an infusion of cochineal with a 5 percent solution of alum and cream of tartar.
 Purple lake is prepared like carmine lake with the addition of lime to produce the deep purple tone.
 Carmine dyes tend to fade quickly.

 Carmine dyes were once widely prized in both the Americas and in Europe.
 They were used in paints by Michelangelo and for the crimson fabrics of the Hussars, the Turks, the British Redcoats, and the Royal Canadian Mounted Police.

 Nowadays carmine dyes are used for coloring foodstuffs, medicines and cosmetics.
 As a food additive in the European Union, carmine dyes are designated E120, and are also called cochineal and Natural Red 4.
 Carmine dyes are also used in some oil paints and watercolors used by artists.